AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 ToDo list

+- Shall we rename Branch to GoTo?!
+- Where is the "push new continuation" middle node?
+- How do we write continuations in the RTS?
+E.g. the update-frame continuation?
+Michael Adams had a syntax with two sets of parameters, the the ones on the stack and the return values.

+- Review code gen for calls with lots of args.
+In the existing codegen we push magic continuations that say "apply the return value to N more args".
+Do we want to do this?
+ToDo: how rare is it to have too many args?

+- Figure out how PAPs work.
+This may interact with the GC check and stack check at the start of a function call.

+- How do stack overflow checks work?
+(They are inserted by the CPS conversion, and must not generate a new info table etc.)

 - Get rid of `CmmFormals` on `LastJump` and `LastCall` in `ZipCfgCmm` in favour of `CopyIn` and `CopyOut`.
 - Change the C-- parser (which parses RTS .cmm files) to directly construct `CmmGraph`.
 - Was there something about sinking spills and hoisting reloads?

+- (SLPJ) See let-no-escape todos in `StgCmmExpr`.

 ## The new Cmm data type